rtarun9/Helios/README.md

 cmake -S . -B Build
 cmake --build Build --config Release
 ```

-Alternatively open the folder if your IDE supports doing so.
-The application will take care of relative file paths.
+Alternatively open the folder in Visual Studio's open folder mode.
-+ Run the `setup.bat` file, which will install the DirectXAgility SDK.
++ Run the `Setup.bat` file, which will install the DirectXAgility SDK and the DirectXShader Compiler.
+You will be asked to enter the build path, which was the same path you gave in cmake -S . -B 'BuildPath'.
-+ Ensure you have installed the `DirectXShaderCompiler` (must support atleast SM 6.6).
-You can install it from [here](https://github.com/microsoft/DirectXShaderCompiler/releases).
-Make sure you set the path in your system environment variables.
-+ Shaders are automatically compiled after build process, however to compile manually, run the `CompileShaders.bat` (or alternatively the     `CompileShaders.py` script) from the Shaders directory.
-This is necessary for the first setup and run.

 # Reference Projects :
 [Wicked Engine](https://github.com/turanszkij/WickedEngine) By Turánszki János. \